Thursday, February 1, 2024

 Adapted from Cook’s Illustrated

-I have found this recipe to be fool-proof.
+I’ve found this recipe to be foolproof.
 I usually make 4 eggs at a time, but you can make 6.
 There is no exaggerating how nice it is to have some hard-boiled eggs in the refrigerator.

 These eggs are essentially steamed, not boiled.